 Vizsla’s are known to be velcro dogs that always attach themselves to their owners by leaning against them or sitting on their laps and generally want to be in their owner’s company.
-Highly intelligent, affectionate and polite, this breed doesn’t bark excessively and make good guard dogs.
+Highly intelligent, affectionate, and polite, this breed doesn’t bark excessively and makes good guard dogs.
 It almost sounds like a perfect pet!
-But Vizsla’s are prone to separation anxiety when left alone for too long.
+But Vizsla’s prone to separation anxiety when left alone for too long.

-Failure to provide enough physical activity and companionship will lead to demented behaviour and a notorious chewer.
+Failure to provide enough physical activity and companionship will lead to demented behavior and a notorious chewer.
 This is not a dog for people who work long hours.
 They are also not the easiest to train because they can be easily distracted.
-These were bred to be hunters in harsh conditions and hunting is still in their genes so keep small animals away.
+These were bred to be hunters in harsh conditions, and hunting is still in their genes, so keep small animals away.

-1 hour of exercise and lots of attention a day is required and more for puppies to keep them happy.
+One hour of exercise and lots of attention a day is required, and more for puppies to keep them happy.
 Vizsla’s are also good swimmers.
 Early socialization will definitely help.
 It is highly recommended to get them from reputable breeders.

 Jack Russel Terrier

 Boredom can drive them crazy and depressed.
-If you’re looking for a casual dog that is calm, great with children and requires minimal exercise, Jack Russel’s are not it.
-If you’re planning on getting one, be forewarned that training Jack Russel’s will not be easy and best be left to the professionals.
-Bred to hunt vermin, keep small animals away like rabbits, hamsters and guinea pigs.
+If you’re looking for a casual dog that is calm, great with children, and requires minimal exercise, Jack Russel’s is not it.
+If you’re planning on getting one, be forewarned that training a Jack Russel will not be easy and best be left to the professionals.
+Jack Russells were bred to hunt vermin and keep small animals away, like rabbits, hamsters, and guinea pigs.

 Never leave these dogs with small children unsupervised.
-Children might tease it by pulling their ears or hurt it accidentally which might provoke it to bite.
-They must be exercised 1-2 hours a day to release their pent-up energy.
+Children might tease it by pulling their ears or hurt it accidentally, which might provoke it to bite.
+They must be exercised for 1-2 hours a day to release their pent-up energy.

 Lastly, these dogs are bad swimmers and may drown.
 Due to their short legs, prevent it from climbing stairs to avoid injury.

 Cocker Spaniels are beautiful dogs with naturally floppy ears.
-This breed is highly intelligent, gentle, friendly and easy to train making them one of the most popular and sought after dogs in the world.
-Cocker Spaniels are easy going and very patient with children making them excellent family dogs.
+This breed is highly intelligent, gentle, friendly, and easy to train to make them one of the most popular and sought-after dogs in the world.
+Cocker Spaniels are easygoing and very patient with children making them excellent family dogs.

 They also have a habit of giving their owners a sloppy kiss!
 They can get too attached to their family, though.
 If you work long hours, this is not the dog for you.
-Cocker Spaniels require lots of companionships and are prone to separation anxiety.
+Cocker Spaniels require lots of companionship and are prone to separation anxiety.
 It may also refuse to eat when you get home.
-Walk your dog at least an hour a day to prevent destructive behaviour and also to prevent obesity as this breed tend to gain weight.
+Walk your dog at least an hour a day to prevent destructive behavior and also prevent obesity, as this breed tend to gain weight.

 They are also naturally good swimmers in case you want to take them to the lake.
 And if you do, be sure to dry the inside of its ears to prevent ear infections.
 For puppies 6-12 weeks, two half-hour walks are enough.
 These are small dogs with a big bark, making people think you have a much bigger dog.
 Cocker Spaniels are also easy to train but must be done early.

-Golden Retrievers are patient with children and love companionship which makes them excellent family dogs and first-time owners.
-A word of warning though – there are a few downsides to owning one apart from the extreme amount of fur they shed.
-This breed is prone to separation anxiety due to their social nature and cannot tolerate being alone for too long and are even known to cry.
+Golden Retrievers are patient with children and love companionship, which makes them excellent family dogs and first-time owners.
+A word of warning, though – there are a few downsides to owning one apart from the extreme amount of fur they shed.
+This breed is prone to separation anxiety due to their social nature and cannot tolerate being alone for too long, and is even known to cry.